On Archifest 2018 and the basis of architecture

 This is a good question and coincidentally, I arrived in Singapore 10 years ago.
 I have definitely seen the country evolving a lot, including its architecture.
 It is actually quite interesting.

-Do you think due to the limited space in Singapore, it has made architecture challenging and more creative?
+Do you think the limited space in Singapore has made architecture challenging and more creative?

-There is a limited space in Singapore.
-The decision makers and designers have to listen to what the people need as well as pay attention to how people are meeting and interacting here.
+There is limited space in Singapore.
+The decision makers and designers have to listen to what the people need, as well as pay attention to how people are meeting and interacting here.

-There are some good examples here, about giving space and the people really taking it and making the space their own.
+There are some good examples about giving space and the people really taking it and making the space their own.
 The Marina Barrage, for example, is a great place for the community.
 It is a purely technical element when the government decided to convert the river into a barrage.
-When the architect who came to design it, transformed the space into being one for the people.
-Now, there are a lot of people who visit that place.
-It is nothing particularly fancy but it is a strong landmark for citizens and tourists alike.
+The architect who designed it, transformed the space into being one for the people.
+Now, there are many people who visit the barrage.
+It is not particularly fancy, but it is a popular landmark for citizens and tourists alike.
 It is a great example of an architecture that is not trying to be an icon (in terms of design or the ‘wow’ factor) but is a true icon (by placing people and experience first).

 Please elaborate on the sub-themes of Design for People, Design for Time and Design for Environment.
 How can we expect these themes to be brought out through this year’s Archifest?

-The theme is about Design for life, not architect for life.
+The theme is Design for Life, not Architect for Life.
 This is not just about buildings, but also about lifestyle.
-For example, in Singapore, we have an ageing population, so what can we do to design for them?
+We have an ageing population in Singapore.
+What can we do to design for them?

 Around the Chinatown area, the Chin Swee area is an old estate.
-It is surrounded by old folks and they mostly spend their time outside of their flats even at night.
+It is surrounded by old folks and they mostly spend their time outside their flats, even at night.
 They don’t want to spend time in their units but outside, to feel connected.
-Usually you see them sitting on a bench or at tables chatting with their friends.
-In this case, what can we do as architects so that we can provide a better living environment for them?
+You will see them sitting on a bench or at tables chatting with their friends.
+What can we, as architects, do so that we can provide a better living environment for them?
 This also goes for the younger generation to being an elderly – to facilitate life.

-There are already people who are fully dynamic and willing to contribute and share ideas, solutions and backgrounds.
-That’s why it is becoming stronger to talk about designing for the future generations.
-There are more talks happening now and we also found people already doing design and research on these aspects (such as Dr Chong Keng Hua of SUTD and the Lien Foundation initiatives).
-There are many different initiatives from different groups here, so the Archifest serves to connect like-minded people into making things and moving on from here.
-Altogether, we can do things and be stronger.
+There are people who are dynamic and willing to contribute and share ideas, solutions and expertise.
+That’s why it is becoming more important to talk about designing for the future generations.
+There are more talks on this issue, and people are already doing design and research on these aspects (such as Dr Chong Keng Hua of SUTD and the Lien Foundation initiatives).
+There are many initiatives from different groups here, so the Archifest serves to connect like-minded people into making things and moving on from here.
+Together, we can do things and be stronger.

-The role and duty as architects is that whatever we build is permanent and comes from the community standpoint.
+The role and duty of architects is that, whatever we build is permanent and comes from the community standpoint.
 Sustainability is considered in terms of green, but also in terms of community — the people around me living in harmony.
 Sustainability in terms of green but also in terms of community.